Sandeep5521/Foodies/README.md

 Discover a treasure trove of recipes spanning various cuisines, from comforting classics to adventurous fusion dishes.
 Each recipe is carefully crafted with detailed instructions, step-by-step guides, and a list of ingredients, ensuring that you can recreate culinary masterpieces in your own kitchen.

-Our website is hosted on Netlify, guaranteeing reliable performance and accessibility.
-You can easily access our collection of recipes at https://serene-mermaid-adb94e.netlify.app/ from any device, whether you're at home or on the go.
+Our website is hosted on Vercel, guaranteeing reliable performance and accessibility.
+You can easily access our collection of recipes at https://foodies-azure.vercel.app/ from any device, whether you're at home or on the go.
 Indulge in the world of flavors and embark on a gastronomic adventure with Foodies.
 Get ready to elevate your cooking skills, tantalize your taste buds, and embrace the joy of food.
 Happy cooking!